scottgigawatt/beets-audible/readme.md

 > :warning: **Ensure that each book is in it's own folder**, even if the audiobook only consists of a single file.
 This is so that the files for a book are treated as an album by Beets.
 Avoid putting files from multiple books in the same folder.

-* Add books that need tagging to your `../temp/BooksToProcess` folder you configured in the `docker-compose.yml` file
+* Add books that need tagging to your `../temp/untagged` folder you configured in the `docker-compose.yml` file
-* Start the interactive shell inside the beets docker container (ALTERNATIVE: Portainer>beets>console)
+* `docker exec -it beets sh` # Start the interactive shell inside the beets docker container
-  * `docker exec -it beets sh`
+  * ALTERNATIVE: Portainer>beets>console
-*  `beet import /input` # Do not modify
+*  `beet import /untagged` # Do not modify - starts the cli tool beets
 > To exit the beets docker shell simply type `exit`

 ## Notes